trufflesuite/trufflesuite.com/src/docs/truffle/how-to/migrate-to-hardhat.md

 };
 ```

-You can also load accounts that you can access using the [`Signer`](https://docs.ethers.org/v6/api/providers/#Signer)
+You can also load accounts that you can access using the Ethers [`Signer`](https://docs.ethers.org/v6/api/providers/#Signer)
 interface

 ```javascript